Babkock/Dotfiles/README.md

 # Dotfiles

 My personal configuration files for various GNU/Linux programs.
-These were tested on Debian, Ubuntu, Devuan, and Void Linux.
+These were tested on multiple distros.
 The "pi" branch is my Raspberry Pi Dotfiles.

 ## Programs included